keltonmccormick18/Battery-storage-optimization/README.md

 - No transaction costs (bid-ask spread, grid fees)
 - No battery degradation costs
 - No ramp rate constraints

+## Implementation Notes

+Backward induction is fully vectorized over the (price × SOC) grid — each time step evaluates all three candidate actions as array operations rather than element-wise loops, yielding ~50-100× speedup over the naive implementation.

 ## Structure